hoho/dosido/nodejs/doc/api/path.md

 // `root` will be used if `dir` is not specified.
 // If only `root` is provided or `dir` is equal to `root` then the
-// platform separator will not be included. path.format({
+// platform separator will not be included. `ext` will be ignored. path.format({
   root: '/',
-  base: 'file.txt'
+  base: 'file.txt',
+  ext: 'ignored'
 });
 // Returns: '/file.txt'